Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

-\textbf{Initialization:} Initializing our model weights from pretrained models enables us to capitalize on and build upon the extensive knowledge acquired through prior training.
-We initialize the text-to-image model using Stable-Diffusion-v-1-4 \cite{sdchpt1-4v} due to its compatibility with GLIGEN which allows for a fair comparison to the SOTA model.
-Stable-Diffusion-v-1-4 is extensively trained on high-resolution subset of the large-scale LAION-5B \cite{schuhmann2022laion} dataset.
-We initialize GroundNet from GLIGEN's diffusers-generation-text-box checkpoint \cite{gligenchpt} which is pretrained on manually annotated object names and bounding boxes from the Object365 \cite{shao2019objects365}, Flickr \cite{plummer2015flickr30k} and Visual Genome (VG) \cite{krishna2017visual} datasets in addition to object names and bounding boxes extracted via GLIP \cite{li2022grounded} from the SBU \cite{ordonez2011im2text}, and CC3M \cite{sharma2018conceptual} datasets but with no fine-tuning on the COCO \cite{lin2014microsoft} dataset.
-We freeze the pretrained CLIP ViT-L/14 \cite{radford2021learning} text encoder during the whole training process.
-ObjectDiffusion contains 1.32 billion parameters, 460.8M of them are trainable parameters and 860M frozen parameters.
+\textbf{Initialization:} Initializing our model weights from pretrained models allows us to leverage and build upon the extensive knowledge acquired through pretraining.
+We initialize the frozen T2I model using Stable-Diffusion-v-1-4 \cite{sdchpt1-4v}, which is extensively trained on a high-resolution subset of the large-scale LAION-5B \cite{schuhmann2022laion} dataset.
+We initialize the trainable GroundNet using the GLIGEN diffusers-generation-text-box checkpoint \cite{gligenchpt}, which is pretrained on manually annotated object names and bounding boxes from the Object365 \cite{shao2019objects365}, Flickr \cite{plummer2015flickr30k}, and Visual Genome (VG) \cite{krishna2017visual} datasets, as well as object names and bounding boxes extracted via GLIP \cite{li2022grounded} from the SBU \cite{ordonez2011im2text} and CC3M \cite{sharma2018conceptual} datasets, but not fine-tuned on the COCO \cite{lin2014microsoft} dataset.
+We freeze the pretrained CLIP ViT-L/14 \cite{radford2021learning} text encoder for the entire training process.
+ObjectDiffusion contains 1.32B parameters, of which 460.8M are trainable and 860M are frozen.

-\textbf{Implementation Details:} We fine-tune ObjectDiffusion for 100k iterations with a learning rate \( 5 \times 10^{-5} \) on a single NVIDIA QUADRO GV100 32 GB GPU using Adam \cite{kingma2014adam} optimizer.
+\textbf{Implementation Details:} We fine-tune ObjectDiffusion for 100k iterations on a single NVIDIA QUADRO GV100 32 GB GPU using the Adam optimizer \cite{kingma2014adam} with a learning rate of 5e-5.
 We set the warmup iterations to 4k and apply no weight decay.
-We randomly choose 1 out of the 5 available COCO captions.
-To ensure that the training is robust, we randomly drop the caption and randomly drop the condition input, each with a 10\% independent probability.
+We randomly select one out of the five available COCO captions.
+To ensure robust training, we randomly drop the caption and randomly drop the condition input, each with a 10\% independent probability.